Tips to Stay Safe When Operating a Hydraulic Press

 Hydraulic locking actuators and lock systems perform as secondary safety units, in addition to those that may be provided on a press machine.
 The highest-quality locking systems work by creating an interference fit with the outside diameter of the rod in order to lock it in place — similar to a clamp.

 Upon applying hydraulic pressure, the sleeve expands, providing just enough clearance for the rod to complete its stroke.
-Note that many options on the market won't work in the case of pressure loss, rendering the locking system useless in an emergency need.
+Note that many options on the market will not work in the case of pressure loss, rendering the locking system useless in an emergency need.
 Your actuator or system should be a guaranteed failsafe.
 For absolute assurance, it needs to include:

-• Automatic locking: An automatic cylinder response, locking in the case of unexpected pressure release or power failure.
+- Automatic locking: An automatic cylinder response, locking in the case of unexpected pressure release or power failure.

-• Infinite-position locking: The ability to engage the lock at any point in the ram's stroke.
+- Infinite-position locking: The ability to engage the lock at any point in the ram's stroke.

-• Design simplicity: Added moving parts only add complications.
+- Design simplicity: Added moving parts only add complications.
 Simple design allows for lower risk and less room for mechanical error.

 Because hydraulic presses involve heavyweight, high-pressure and dangerous moving elements, hydraulic press safety standards are of the utmost importance.
 Machinists and press operators already face a risk of workplace accidents within close proximity of the ram stroke.
 Because they must hold metal objects near the area of impact, operators will suffer most from improper use or inadequate precautions.

-While maintenance and acquiring safety devices for your hydraulic machines can be costly and time-consuming, it is a welcome tradeoff for protecting your workers.
-With regular practices and failsafe systems in place, your machinists can be efficient and happy knowing they are using a safe device.
+While maintenance and acquiring safety devices for your hydraulic machines can be costly and time-consuming, it is a welcome trade-off for protecting your workers.
+With regular practices and fail-safe systems in place, your machinists can be efficient and happy knowing they are using a safe device.

 Top Qualities to Look for in Hydraulic Press Locking Devices